 |Tony is the Director of the Men & Family Centre South Kaipara.He joined the M&FCSK in 2011 in an operations role and moved into the Directors position a year ago when the role was vacated.Tony has a varied background in both the manufacturing and social sector.Before beginning work in Helensville Tony worked with Man Alive, Western Abuse & Trauma Services and Western Refuge in Waitakere as Project Manager for their Collaboration Project and undertook a variety of projects for Man Alive.The foundation for that work was laid undertaking social and evaluation research with Phoenix Research and Synergia across a number of different health initiatives.Prior to thathe worked extensively in the manufacturing sector in both operational and marketing roles.He has been a resident of Swanson for 25 years where he and his wife Beverley have been active in the local community.Having recently sold their home on the edge of the Waitakere Ranges they are preparing plans for the building of a new home in Helensville and will move to live in the area in October.|

 I trained as a nurse at Barts hospital and completed the Diploma in Nursing at London University.
 After holding several senior nursing positions at Barts and working as a community nurse/social worker, I qualified as a Nurse Teacher and then taught at the City University in London (held jointly with Barts), University of Edinburgh and the Royal Infirmary of Edinburgh.
 In 1979 I arrived in NZ and have worked in nurse teaching and management roles including a private hospital company and the Alzheimer’s Foundation Auckland.
 I held 3 different managerial positions at the Human Rights Commission.
 I worked as the Coordinator of the Elder Abuse Prevention Service for Age Concern North Shore for the seven years before I retired.
 I hold a Masters in Health Science from AUT.
-I am on the Board of Age Concern New Zealand, Waitakere Community Law Service and I am member of PHARMAC’s Consumer Advisory Committee.
+I am on the Board of Age Concern New Zealand.
+I was a past member of Waitakere Community Law Service and past member of PHARMAC’s Consumer Advisory Committee.

 |Monterrey has been a community pharmacist for 16 years and has a passion for evidence based nutritional medicine, which encompasses all healthcare choices right for the individual, whether it be lifestyle, nutrient, conventional medicine or bioidentical hormones.
 She works together with clients and their other health professionals to help educate and improve health.
 She has further trained in Nutritional and Hormone Medicine, most recently with (and current member of) Australasian College of Nutritional and Environmental Medicine (ACNEM.).
 She is also on the Scientific Advisory Council for the Centre Of Menstrual Cycle and Ovulation Research and a current member of The Australasian Integrative Medicine Association (AIMA) so she can keep up to date and work with like-minded colleagues here and internationally.
 She gives seminars on nutritional medicine topics including women’s health and perimenopause.|